 Back at base, after out walk on Monday, even the catkins on E.’s twisted hazel looked bedraggled and pathetic.
-“Have we come out too early?” their dishevelled tails wagging in the wind seemed to ask me.
-Of course they are not too early, it’s just that any show of clemency in the weather is stubbornly late.
-Nor have the catkins any problem with the sleet, the rain, the snow, the wind; they will push on, grow, even flourish while I bestow my own feelings upon a small tree standing in the sodden earth bearing this remorseless weather.
+“Have we come out too early?” their dishevelled tails, wagging in the wind seemed to ask me.
+Of course, they are not too early, it’s just that any show of clemency in the weather is stubbornly late.
+Nor have the catkins any problem with the sleet, the rain, the snow, the wind; they will push on, grow, even flourish while I force my own festering feelings upon a small tree standing in the sodden earth bearing this remorseless weather.

 ‘Self-Pity’, D.H.
 Lawrence